We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Whether grocery delivery services are healthy depends on what a person orders and what types of food they consume.

-Therefore, individuals may wish to include more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
+Therefore, a person may wish to include more plant foods, such as vegetables, fruits, and whole grains, in their delivery boxes.
 People can also use the MyPlate resource to help them plan a nutritious, well-balanced diet.

 Imperfect Foods helps people reduce food waste and carbon emissions.

-Using this service may encourage individuals to include more plant foods and vegetables in their diet, which could yield health benefits.
+Using this service may encourage individuals to include more plant foods in their diet, which could yield health benefits.